 Visit the ISEP Home Page

-- Students will earn transfer credit from Universidad Popular Autonoma del Estado de Puebla.
+Students will earn transfer credit from Universidad Popular Autónoma del Estado de Puebla.
 For all successfully completed courses, the credit hours, course title and course equivalency will be indicated on the UK transcript.
-Students must complete the coursework during this program according to the established guidelines by Universidad Popular Autonoma del Estado de Puebla.
-The grades earned will be important to progression in future academic endeavors, including graduate or professional school.
-However, the grades earned will NOT be indicated on the UK transcript.
-For more information visit the Education Abroad Academic Credit website.
+Students must complete the coursework during this program according to the established guidelines by Universidad Popular Autónoma del Estado de Puebla.
+The grades earned will be important to progression in future academic endeavors, including graduate or professional school; however the grades earned will NOT be indicated on the UK transcript.
+For more information visit the UK Education Abroad Academic Credit website.

 Scholarships & Financial Aid